wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

 !!! note

-    csv2bufr mappings files have no set file extension, however it recommended to use `json`.
+    csv2bufr mappings files have no set file extension, however it recommended to use `.json`.

 Using the [ecCodes WMO element table page](https://confluence.ecmwf.int/display/ECC/WMO%3D38+element+table), create a mapping file of the following variables: